I read a celebrity quotation that asserted that a rumor being circulated about her was “ludicrously silly.” The statement struck me as ridiculous.

 English possesses numerous adjectives used to convey the meaning ludicrous, most of which are synonyms, but each of which carries some difference in connotation.
 Here are some:

-11 Responses to “Ludicrous vs Ridiculous”
+11 thoughts on “Ludicrous vs Ridiculous”

 Thanks for another informative post.
 It makes me think of _Spaceballs_, the 1987 _Star Wars_ parody.
 In it the ship goes to ridiculous speed, then to ludicrous speed.